Monday and Wednesday: 2:00 PM to 4:50 PM

 If you need course adaptations or accommodations because of a disability, if you have emergency medical information that needs sharing, or if you need special accommodations in case the building must be evacuated, please make an appointment with me as soon as possible to discuss your needs.

 Federal privacy law prohibits the instructor from releasing information about students to certain parties outside of the university without the signed consent of the student.
 This includes a student’ parents.

-Final May 4/5 (the last class of the semester)
+Final December 6 - the last class of the semester)

 ** This syllabus may be changed to best meet your needs, or for other reasons as I see fit.
 This includes the changing or deleting of assignments.
-If for some reason this syllabus is changed, the method of obtaining the final grade will remain essentially the same: the total points achieved will be divided by the total points possible to obtain a percentage and a grade will be assigned according to the percentage scale outlined above.
+If things change, the method of obtaining the final grade will remain essentially the same: the total points achieved will be divided by the total points possible to obtain a percentage and a grade will be assigned according to the percentage scale outlined above.

 *** By staying enrolled in this course, you are indicating you understand and accept the terms of ART 4403 and this syllabus

 **** Assignments are due at the start of the class period on the due date.
 Any assignment submitted after that time will receive a penalty of 10% per day, with the total penalty not to exceed 50% of the points available for the assignment.
 The only accepted excuses for late work or missing a test/quiz/critique/class are requests from an academic dean, or a documented medical situation.
 There will be no exceptions, so please do not ask.